Achieve optimum productivity and the world's your oyster. You can do anything, in fact everything, you've ever wanted.

 Conquering morning emails is essential to the daily routine.
 How to limit the time you spend on emails?
-You can save a lot of time with faster and more reliable multi-account feature by Boxy - you can check all your accounts, from wherever you are in one email app.
+The best way is to focus exclusively on what’s important in your inbox – with natural language search, smart filters, and a bulk cleaner, Canary Mail is the king of efficient email management.
 Also, there's a News Explorer app that can help you to take a break, have some quiet time, and keep up on important news.
 And you should absolutely try IM+ the all-in-one instant messenger for all your messaging!

 4. Make lists